hoppscotch/docs/content/en/features/authorization.md

 ```

 ### OAuth 2.0
+In this Authentication Model, you first retrieve an access token for the API, then use that token to authenticate future requests.

+#### Steps:
+1. In the Authorization tab for a request ,select **OAuth 2.0** from the  *Authorization Type* drop-down.

+2. To request an access token , click on the 🔑 Icon .

+3. Fill out the fields in the section below and click on **Request Token** to generate a new *access token*.

+4. You can save the token to be re-used later

 [^1]: JSON Web Token : JSON Web Token (JWT) is  a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information is digitally signed.
 JWTs can be signed using a secret  or a public/private key pair